amit-n-kulkarni/data-engineering-bootcamp/README.md

 - Advances into more nuanced patterns: rolling window analysis, funnel conversion modeling, and pattern classification to refine analytical decisions.
 - Actionable SQL patterns are paired with defined types (aggregation, cumulative, window-based), enabling engineers to select the right approach for each business objective.

+## 📌 Week 6: KPIs & Experimentation
+- Blends KPI formulation with experimentation design and metric strategy.
+- Interpreting data through the dual lenses of leading vs. lagging indicators and funnel behavior.
+The result is a strategic foundation for driving product improvements and measurable business growth.

 ## 📚 Resources